 - consider the possible need to resolve differing viewpoints of each bond counsel.

 Throughout the term of the engagement, the performance of bond counsel should be evaluated in relation to the stated scope of services and any areas where service needs to be improved should be communicated to the lead attorney.
-Ongoing contracts should be reviewed regularly and resubjected to competitive selection periodically.
+Ongoing contracts should be reviewed regularly and to the extent that the issuer is not receiving the type of comprehensive legal counsel that it expects from its bond counsel, resubjected to competitive selection periodically.

 - Board approval date: Thursday, February 28, 2008